acoupi/acoupi/docs/tutorials/configuration.md

     }
     ```

 !!!
-Tip "How to modify a value after setup"
+Tip "How to modify a value after setup?"

-    You can adjust the value of a parameter after an acoupi program has been set up.
+    You can modify the value of a parameter after an _acoupi_ program has been set up.
 This can be necessary either due to
     a misconfiguration or to make changes to the current program.
 To modify a parameter, use the command: